ShahShailavi/miniapp2/README.md

 Begin by using Code > Convert Java File to Kotlin File on each Java class in your project.

-By Professor Kenytt Avery @ProfAvery #CPSC411
+Under Professor Kenytt Avery @ProfAvery #CPSC411